 A grading system was used in most lymphoma classifications to simplify the numerous tumor types into a few categories, primarily for clinical use.
 It is important to recognize, however, that grades were not strictly comparable between different systems of classification.
 In the Kiel classification, high and low grade referred to the size of cells in a tumor.
 Grades used in the Working Formulation were derived from prognostic data collected in the course of the original study that gave rise to the classification; in clinical terms, high grade came to mean an aggressive tumor potentially curable by chemotherapy, while low-grade lymphomas were more indolent but often incurable.

-The French-American-British (FAB)(7) system provided a parallel, but distinct, system for the classification of lymphoid and myeloid leukemias and myelodysplasia based on traditionally stained specimens.
+The French-American-British (FAB)(7) system provided a parallel, but distinct, system for the classification of lymphoid and myeloid leukemias and [glossary term:] myelodysplasia based on traditionally stained specimens.